cchitsiang/awesome-stars/topics.md

 - [openfintechio/openfintech](https://github.com/openfintechio/openfintech) - Opensource FinTech standards & payment provider data
 - [meltano/meltano](https://github.com/meltano/meltano) - Meltano: the declarative code-first data integration engine that powers your wildest data and ML-powered product ideas.
 Say goodbye to writing, maintaining, and scaling your own API integrations.
-- [memphisdev/memphis](https://github.com/memphisdev/memphis) - Memphis.dev is an intelligent, frictionless message broker.
-Made to enable developers to build real-time and streaming features fast.
+- [memphisdev/memphis](https://github.com/memphisdev/memphis) - Memphis.dev is a highly scalable and effortless data streaming platform
 - [dataplane-app/dataplane](https://github.com/dataplane-app/dataplane) - Dataplane is an Airflow inspired unified data platform with additional data mesh and RPA capability to automate, schedule and design data pipelines and workflows.
 Dataplane is written in Golang with a
 - [kestra-io/kestra](https://github.com/kestra-io/kestra) - Infinitely scalable, event-driven, language-agnostic orchestration and scheduling platform to manage millions of workflows declaratively in code.
 - [ngneat/falso](https://github.com/ngneat/falso) - All the Fake Data for All Your Real Needs 🙂